I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintoemprintticketprovider-bindprinter.md

 <p>An <b>IPrintTicketProvider</b> object does not have to be able to bind more than once.
 The print ticket manager always uses different <b>IPrintTicketProvider</b> object instances for binding to different devices.
 All resources that are acquired in a successful call to <code>IPrintTicketProvider::BindPrinter</code> should be released when the reference count of an <b>IPrintTicketProvider</b> object is zero.
 (Note that the provider should not close the handle that was passed into the call to <b>BindPrinter</b>).
 The print ticket manager might create multiple providers for the same device, in different versions, if multiple versions are supported.</p>

-<p>The plug-in is responsible for allocating memory for the array that is pointed to by the <i>ppNamespaces</i> parameter and for the namespace URI strings.
-The array should be allocated by using the <b>CoTaskMemAlloc</b> function; the namespace strings should be allocated by using the <b>SysAllocString</b> function.
-Both of these functions are described in the Microsoft Windows SDK documentation.
-The array that is pointed to by the <i>ppNamespaces</i> parameter is not required to contain the namespaces for the Print Schema Keywords or the Print Schema Framework.</p>

-<p>Binding to a device enables the provider to cache certain objects and handles that it will need for future print ticket or print capabilities services on that device.
-For example, the printer handle in <i>hPrinter</i> can be cached. <code>IPrintOemPrintTicketProvider::BindPrinter</code> is guaranteed to be called only once. </p>

-<p>An <b>IPrintTicketProvider</b> object does not have to be able to bind more than once.
-The print ticket manager always uses different <b>IPrintTicketProvider</b> object instances for binding to different devices.
-All resources that are acquired in a successful call to <code>IPrintTicketProvider::BindPrinter</code> should be released when the reference count of an <b>IPrintTicketProvider</b> object is zero.
-(Note that the provider should not close the handle that was passed into the call to <b>BindPrinter</b>).
-The print ticket manager might create multiple providers for the same device, in different versions, if multiple versions are supported.</p>

 ## -requirements
 <table>
 <tr>